forcedotcom/salesforcedx-vscode/docs/articles/apex/writing.md

 ![Animation showing code completion of PropertyController](../../images/apex_completion_with_doc.gif)

-If you want to change how suggestions are pre-selected, see [IntelliSense - Suggestion selection](https://code.visualstudio.com/docs/editor/intellisense).
+If you want to change how suggestions are pre-selected, see [IntelliSense - Suggestion selection](https://code.visualstudio.com/docs/editor/intellisense#_customizing-intellisense).

 ## Code Snippets

-Apex extension provides code snippets for class and interface definitions, a variety of statements such as loops and conditional statements etc. When you’re working in an Apex class or trigger, run `Insert Snippet` from the Command Palette to view the available snippets.
+Code snippets are available for scaffolding class and interface definitions, a variety of statements such as loops and conditional statements etc. When you’re working in an Apex class or trigger, run `Insert Snippet` from the Command Palette to view the available snippets.
 You can also view these code snippets as code-completion suggestions.

 If you want to define your own code snippets, read [Snippets in Visual Studio Code](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

 ## Code Smartness for SObjects

-Apex extension provides code-completion suggestions for standard and custom objects.
-To make sure this code smartness feature correctly prompts completion suggestions, you must refresh the SObject definitions.
+To ensure that the code smartness feature correctly prompts completion suggestions, you must refresh the SObject definitions.
 Run the `SFDX: Refresh SObject Definitions` command from the Command Palette.

 You can preview, view, or go to definitions of: